finmsg-io/dmn-compiler-toolkit/docs/development-plan.md

 dependencies, and acceptance evidence.

-The plan is intentionally stored beside the code and changed through normal Git commits and pull requests.
-It describes the current direction rather than a fixed promise.
+The plan is intentionally stored beside the code and changed through normal Git promise.
 Update it whenever implementation evidence or priorities materially change.

 <a id="contents-section-1"></a>